nigelhorne/Object-Configure/README.md

      My::Module->new(logger => Log::Abstraction->new({ file => '/var/log/mymodule.log' });

 All environment variables are read and merged into the default parameters under the section named after your class.
-This allows centralized and temporary control of debug settings (e.g., for production diagnostics or ad hoc testing) without modifying code or files.
+This allows centralized and temporary control of settings (e.g., for production diagnostics or ad hoc testing) without modifying code or files.

-Note that environment variable settings take effect regardless of whether a configuration file is used, and are applied during the call to `setup()`.
+Note that environment variable settings take effect regardless of whether a configuration file is used, and are applied during the call to `configure()`.

 More details to be written.

 # SUBROUTINES/METHODS

-## setup
+## configure

-Configure your class for runtime debugging.
+Configure your class at runtime.

 Takes two arguments: